samjwill/nvim-unception/README.md

 # Limitations

 I'm sure there are plenty.
+Unception can be temporarily disabled when launching Vim if you run into any side-effects like so:
+`vim --cmd "let g:disable_unception=1"`

 For one, this plugin assumes you have the ability to execute the `realpath` command in your shell and also have the ability to write to `/tmp/`.